CygnusX-26/Boiler-Bot-Keeper-of-Channels/README.md

 > ```DISCORD_BOT_PREFIX``` - any prefix you like. (this is optional, but nice to have just in case app_commands arent working)

 ## Pull Requests are welcome!
-Also pls help bugtest with permissions and stuff
+Also pls help bugtest

 thanks!!!
 # Discord